-The working parts of faucets are made of solid brass, stainless steel, plastic or zinc alloy, which is a combination of metals.
+The working parts of faucets are made of solid brass, stainless steel, plastic, or zinc alloy, which is a combination of metals.
 Brass and stainless steel faucets are the most durable and trouble-free.
-They also tend to be more expensive than faucets made from less-expensive components.
+They also tend to be more expensive than faucets made from less-expensive materials.

 For the most part, the old compression valves that relied on washers to stop leaks have been replaced by cartridge-style valves.
 They are more reliable, and they tend to be easier to repair than the old washer style.
 On some of the most reliable valves, ceramic disks regulate the flow of water.

-It used to be that only chrome and brass were the finishes available for kitchen faucets.
+It used to be that chrome and brass were the only finishes available for kitchen faucets.
 That has changed dramatically.
-Now there are variations of the originals, such as brushed chrome and brass as well as stainless steel, brushed nickel, bronze and powdered coated faucets in different colors.
+Now there are variations of the originals, such as brushed chrome and brass as well as stainless steel, brushed nickel, bronze, and powder-coated faucets in different colors.
 Matte black finishes are very popular right now and blend well with contemporary designs.

 When selecting a pull-down kitchen faucet, match the shape and style of the faucet to the design of the rest of the kitchen.
 You'll find everything from traditional styles to very contemporary designs.
 One type tries to mimic restaurant kitchen design.
 The pull-down hose is surrounded by what looks like a coiled spring, leaving the hose mostly exposed for its entire length.